 Chicago police detective Dicky Cobb turns in some crooked cops and finds himself persona non grata in the department.
 He is reassigned as an investigator for assistant D.A.
 Tess Kaufman, ...
 See full summary »

-Picket Fences deals with life in a small town - in this case the town of Rome, Wisconsin; it centres around the Brock Family.
-Jimmy Brock is the Sheriff of the town and likes to think he's the centre of attention.
+Picket Fences deals with life in a small town - in this case the town of Rome, Wisconsin; it centers around the Brock Family.
+Jimmy Brock is the Sheriff of the town and likes to think he's the center of attention.
 His wife Jill is the town doctor; they have three children: Kimberly, 18, Matthew, 13 and Zachary, 10.
 A lot happens in this small town from bizarre murders to rape, assault, drunk driving, kidnapping & spontaneous human combustion.
 It seems that all the crimes that have occurred in the whole of the United States have at one point or another happened in Rome and they have to deal with it in their own quirky way.
 Written by

 There are two communities named Rome in Wisconsin.
 One is an Adams county resort town with a population of around 2,500 and the other is a Jefferson County unincorporated town with a population of under 600.
 Neither Rome is in proximity to Green Bay.
 Hogan County, the location of Rome is fictional (there is no county named Hogan in any of the 50 states).
 See more »